metabase/metabase/docs/administration-guide/databases/bigquery.md

 ## Google Cloud Platform: creating a service account and JSON file

-You'll first need a [service account](https://cloud.google.com/iam/docs/service-accounts) JSON file that Metabase can use to access your BigQuery data set.
+You'll first need a [service account](https://cloud.google.com/iam/docs/service-accounts) JSON file that Metabase can use to access your BigQuery dataset.
 Service accounts are intended for non-human users (such as applications like Metabase) to authorize their API calls.

 To create the service account JSON file, follow Google's documentation on [setting up a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) for your BigQuery dataset.
 Here's the basic flow: